Five-year warranty and plenty of practicality

 The Renault has been subject to a few recalls, but the lengthy five-year warranty indicates a promising degree of confidence from Nissan that build quality is up to scratch.

 Everything inside feels like it should stand up to a tough life too, apart from that piece of trim where the passenger airbag is, so it’s unlikely bits of it will be falling apart after a short while.

-Sharing more than just engines and an interior with Renault means the Nissan NV300 is blessed with plenty of standard safety equipment, including:
+Sharing more than just engines and an interior with Renault means the Nissan NV300 is has a reasonable amount of standard safety equipment.

 Though it is a shame that even the revised version isn't avaialble with autonomous emergency braking (AEB).